nasarar/Post_Covid19_Vacation_Projection/README.md

 • 	Once the user has entered the departure or destination countries, the website will generate when herd immunity will be reached in those countries in 	accordance with our machine learning model.

-•	The website will also generate a list of flights based on the departure/return date
+•	The website will also generate a list of flights based on the departure/return date.

 •	Users will be notified of travel advisories and whether it is safe to travel to that country.